 'Implications, Development and Possibilities', Chapter 10 of Co-Creative Transactional Analysis by Graeme Summers and Keith Tudor (Karnac, 2014)

-This year's Spring online colloquium took place between Friday 27th February and Sunday 8th March.
+The Spring 2015 online colloquium took place between Friday 27th February and Sunday 8th March.
 The chapter discussed is available to download from the Members Area

 |We are delighted that Martha Stark again agreed to share her work with us and joined the rich online discussion so wholeheartedly. |

 The chapter this time was ‘Relentless Hope’, again from Modes of Therapeutic Action (2000).
 In it, Martha explores the importance of grieving as we face the fact that what was done in our early years cannot be undone.
 The issue of therapeutic rupture and its gradual repair, is central to this theme.

 Martha was joined for the online discussion by a panel of TA practitioners - and IARTA members from many countries.

 Our 5th Annual Conference took place on Saturday October 4th 2014 in London